klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 ``--modules-from-build BUILDTAG``
     Take the module specifications from a build.
 If you use "--addmodules" you can modify single module specifications in order to create a new build.
+``--add-deps``
+    Add dependencies to the database in a way that the given collection of modules is supported.
+Only for commands "new" and "try".
 ``-b, --brief``
     Create a more brief output for some commands.
 ``--no-make``